 Another common cause of peeling is surface contamination from oils, grease, dust or dirt.
 Removal of contaminants will solve this problem.
 However, you may need different cleaning methods depending on the contaminant and the recommended topcoat.
 A test patch is a great way to determine compatibility.
 Several tests may be done on the existing coating to help select the best topcoat.
 The coating manufacturer can assist with this decision.
 Low-stress topcoats are preferred when overcoating older paint systems.

-6. Premature Rust Breakthrough
+6. Premature rust breakthrough

 Normally, a rust breakthrough can be expected as a coating system wears away and nears the end of its useful service life.
 That said, a coating system can—and should–last years if correctly specified and applied.
 When rust breakthrough occurs prematurely, it is usually an indication of improper surface preparation, insufficient film thickness or chemical attack.
 One can postpone the rust breakthrough by choosing a system with a good, rust-inhibitive primer, a high-build coating to cover the surface profile, and the appropriate coating to resist environmental conditions.